 Further, the employee does not have to be objectively “correct” that what s/he is complaining about actually constitutes discrimination or harassment.
 The law only requires that the individual complaining holds the belief that what he or she is opposing is discrimination or harassment.
 So, if an employee complains about something he or she believes is discriminatory or harassing, and it turns out that person was wrong, the initial complaint is still protected and any adverse actions or treatment taken against the complaining employee will constitute retaliation under WFEA and Title VII.

 Examples of Protected Opposition to Discrimination or Harassment

 For example, if a female employee complains to her supervisor that female employees are being paid less than male employees, the female employee does not have to explicitly say “You are engaging in sex discrimination.”
 By outlining the discrimination by stating that females are systemically paid less than males, it is clear that the employee is complaining about the treatment of female employees as compared to male employees.

 Further, the complaint does not have to be about the treatment of the employee complaining.
 Using an example similar to the one above with the female employee, if an employee approached her employer about the negative treatment of a female coworker, as compared to the employer’s treatment of male coworkers, the employee’s complaint also is protected.

 An employee is even protected during workplace investigations.
-If your employer is conducting a workplace investigation into another employee’s complaint and Human Resources speaks with you as part of its investigation, your corroboration of the facts or circumstances raised in the other employee’s complaint is also protected.
-So, if you are asked to discuss the conduct of a coworker or the workplace in general as part of an investigation, what you say is protected.
-Thus, you have no reason to not be open and honest with the individual conducting the investigation.
+If an employer is conducting a workplace investigation into an employee’s complaint and Human Resources speaks with another employee as part of its investigation, that employee’s corroboration of the facts or circumstances raised in the other employee’s complaint is also protected.
+So, if an employee is asked to discuss the conduct of a coworker or the workplace in general as part of an investigation, what that employee says is protected.
+Thus, an employee does not have any reason to be anything but open and honest with the individual conducting the investigation.

 The Walcheske & Luzi, LLC Difference